• HOME

 You will also need to pay the local landowner once you reach the nose (Q10-20).
 We did this hike with a geologist who gave us an epic geology spiel about how Lake Atitlán formed once we reached the tip of the nose.

-Pro Tip: I would highly recommend going with a guide for this hike since you don’t come down necessarily the same way you came up (because it’s steep).
+Pro Tip: I highly recommend going with a guide for this hike since you don’t necessarily come down the same way you came up (because it’s steep).

 For more info, check out my guide to the Indian Nose Hike.